supersnoro/pterodactyl-docker/README.md

 ### Panel
 <b>Set variables</b><br />
-Navigate to `panel/compose/` directory and rename .env.example to .env.
+Navigate to `panel/compose/` directory and rename .env-example to .env.
 The most important variables to change right now are:

 | Variable | Example | Description |
 |-|:-:|-|